 Final words regarding Enhanced Measurement in GA4

-Enhanced Measurement is a nice little time-saver when it comes to configuring events in Google Analytics 4.
-However, personally, I would not use every single feature in that suite.
-What I use always:
+Enhanced Measurement is a nice little time-saver when configuring events in Google Analytics 4.
+However, I would not use every single feature in that suite.
+What I always use:

 - File download tracking